Nardelli History, Family Crest & Coats of Arms

 The surname Nardelli was first found in the Kingdom of Naples, formerly Napoli or Neapolis, in southern Italy.
 There is also a city of Nardò in the province of Lecce, that dates from the Baroque era.
 Belisario Acquaviva, a nobleman and writer from the Kingdom of Naples became the first Duke of Nardo (Duca di Nardò) in the 15th century.

-Important Dates for the Nardelli family
+Early History of the Nardelli family

 This web page shows only a small excerpt of our Nardelli research.
 Another 123 words (9 lines of text) covering the years 1310, 1384, 1425, 1457, 1394, 1424 and 1770 are included under the topic Early Nardelli History in all our PDF Extended History products and printed products wherever possible.